MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 geometry scaling), the precision of the binary and ASCII versions are not identical.

-### `---outputResolution=REAL-VALUE`
+### `--outputUnitLength=REAL-VALUE`
-The output point clouds resolution in points per metre.
-Decoded point clouds that indicate a coded resolution are rescaled to this output resolution.
+The length of the output point cloud unit vector.
+Point clouds output by the encoder or decoder are rescaled to match this length.

+For example, `outputUnitLength=1000` outputs a point cloud with integer point positions representing millimetres.

 ### `--convertPlyColourspace=0|1`
 Controls the conversion of ply RGB colour attributes to/from the